bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 - This will be done in a rolling fashion over the course of 1 month.
 - The login nodes must be rebooted which we will do with a break of 2 days (one node will remain running).

-## Unification of Mass Data Mounts
+## Finalize unification of Mass Data Mounts

 !!! note

     :construction: This task is currently being planned.
     No schedule has been fixed yet. :construction:

-- To harmonize the mount options with HPC 4 Clinic, the mount location of `/fast` must be changed to `/data/gpfs-1`.
-- We will start by creating a symlink from `/data/gpfs-1` to `/fast`.
-- To do this properly, a full reboot will be required.
-- We will keep around a symlink from `/fast` to `/data/gpfs-1` for some time during a migration phase.
+- We will remove the bind mount `/fast` that currently points to `/data/gpfs-1` on HPC 4 Research.
+- Users should use `/data` instead of `/fast` everywhere, e.g., `/data/users/$NAME` etc.

 # Previous Maintenance Windows